gender-bias/gender-bias/CONTRIBUTING.md

 This project adheres to [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to mollie@biascorrect.com.

+# How can I explore the current code?

+## Running

+To run the current code:
+* Ensure you have a python installation on your system
+* Obtain a copy of the repository
+* Set up a python virtual environment for the project (optional but recommended)
+* Go to the project directory and run `pip install .`

+## Setting up for development

+To install the project so that changes are reflected in the installed script and library, run `pip install -e .`.

+The test environment can be installed by using `pip install -e .[dev]`, and then run using `run_tests.sh`.

 # How can I contribute?

 ## Your first contribution

 Unsure where to begin contributing to Reading for Gender Bias?
 You can start by looking at `good first issue` and `help wanted` issues.

 We are using python for our programming language.
-There is a folder of letters for texting code [here](https://github.com/molliem/gender-bias/tree/master/example_letters).
+There is a folder of letters for testing code [here](https://github.com/molliem/gender-bias/tree/master/example_letters).

 You can also take a look at the [Roadmap](https://github.com/molliem/gender-bias/issues/1) to get a sense of where we are going and to start making your own milestones and issues.